BharathMKulkarni/Borneo-Assignment/README.md

 # Borneo-Assignment
-An application that can search documents from a cloud storage service like Google Drive on the content inside the document
+A Java SpringBoot application using the MVC architecture to search documents from a cloud storage service like Google Drive on the content inside the documents.